Museum: Labor issues and unionization

-Union membership among museum workers has grown, with over 15,000 museum employees now represented by unions at more than 50 art museums in the United States.
+In the United States, union membership among museum workers has grown, with over 15,000 museum employees now represented by unions at more than 50 art museums.
 The unionization wave has included institutions such as the Philadelphia Museum of Art, the Whitney Museum, and the Guggenheim Museum, among others.
 These efforts reflect a broader movement to address labor issues and promote fair treatment across the museum field.
 In 2019 the workers in multiple museums voted to form unions with more protesting to press for a fair contract and against unfair labor practices.
 During that year over 3,000 cultural workers anonymously started to share their salaries online through a pay transparency spreadsheet.